 No matter how much you love you baby.
 And how much you have dreamed of motherhood since you were a child yourself.
 The role is full-time.
 And when five minutes of precious down time does appear, all you can think about is catching up on all those ‘jobs’ you have not been able to get to yet.

-So, you might wonder just how to reconnect with yourself when you become a mother.
+You might wonder just how to reconnect with yourself when you become a mother

 How can you get to know (and love) this new evolved version of you?